 I decided to do a quick post and share my thoughts and concerns about being in a financial crisis and how it affects my blog, These thoughts are ridiculous to me when I type them up, but they are my feelings.
 Being in a financial crisis puts a limit on a lot of spending.
 If you know me, you know I am more interested in helping others, in reveling in nature than I am about material possessions.
 With that said, everyone likes nice things, and I am not immune to that fact.
 If you follow fellow weight loss bloggers and well as fitness bloggers it seems a lot of the things they post I cannot post because of my situation.
 I feel like I do not measure up.
 This is not a pity statement, rather a way to get it out and share and to come up with other ways to be a motivational weight loss blogger during my lean time.
 I love that I said lean, because despite my crisis, I can say I accomplished my lowest weight on my blog.
 I did it even though there were times I wanted to dive head first in a vat of chocolate cake batter.
 It has been five months without a cheat day, and I have one more month to go.
 My workouts are at www.benderfitness.com which are all free.
 My equipment is weights, a mat and again a pair of worn shoes.
 Here are my silly concerns and how I am moving past them.
 I keep moving.

 - My running shoes have seen their best day.
 I almost did not go to the last Richard Simmons Slimmons class out of embarrassment.
 I shared this in a private group, and the beautiful support that came my way through the Slimmons family taught me I am not an embarrassment.
 Someone even kindly offered to mail me shoes his wife has never worn.
 That touched me but it was not why I posted it, I just felt the need to vent.
-I am grateful to him and the whole Slimmons family, and as I type I am sporting my proudly worn Asics.
-They still feel good when I walk and run, and I am proud of all my steps.
+I am grateful to him and the whole Slimmons family, and as I type I am sporting my proudly worn Asics and my new Nike’s that were gifted to me.
+I am proud of all my steps.
 I am proud where these shoes have been, and where I am going.

 - Instagram is filled with photos of people posting work out gear.
 I love nice work out clothes too, so I love liking the photos.
 I cannot do that now, and that is OK.
 I will find other ways to share my journey.
 So I am at my lowest weight on my blog and I am not clothes shopping.
 It will come soon enough, perhaps when I hit my ultimate weight loss goal.
 For now I keep keeping on and staring as trees as I run in my worn shoes.
 This gives me something to work for and something to look forward to.
 Perhaps a fun photo shoot when I finally reach that elusive weight loss goal of 135 lbs.
 The new clothes can wait, I am refocusing on the work.
 It is all about the hard work, the health and the wellness.
 And of course the connections with people.